Connect with us

 An investor has unveiled plans to build the country’s tallest residential apartments near the Kasarani sports complex, along Thika Highway.

-The development will span 41 acres and consists of 2,500 one-bedroom units with the capacity to house up to 8,000 people.
-It is mainly targeted at entry level home buyers or individuals without families.
+The development will span 41 acres and consist of 2,500 one-bedroom units with the capacity to house up to 8,000 people.
+It is mainly targeted at entry-level home buyers or individuals without families.

 Works on the project will begin as soon as the investor gets the necessary approvals from the National Environment Management Authority (NEMA).